Get Involved – Totally

 The neighborhood watch and defense organization.

-Third-Year Class is comprised of all third-year students.
+Third-Year Class is comprised of all third-year or junior students.

 True Beauty Fashion Club